riakashyap/646_Project/README.md

-# Description
-This repository implements a multi-agent [CoRAG](https://arxiv.org/abs/2404.12065) pipeline for automated fact verification.
+FABLE is a multi-agent [CoRAG](https://arxiv.org/abs/2404.12065) pipeline for automated fact verification.
 It is evaluated on the [FEVER](https://fever.ai/dataset/fever.html) dataset.
 Our goal was to experiment with how incorporating reranking and multi-agent debates can improve the ability of agentic RAG systems to verify real-world claims.

 # Installation
 The repository is written and tested for Python 3.11.
 Start by creating a fresh [conda](https://anaconda.org/channels/anaconda/packages/conda/overview) environment: